-Moderation is the Key.
+Moderation is key.
 Dozens of studies show that moderate alcohol consumption lowers the risk of heart attack for people in middle age by roughly 30 percent to 50 percent.
 This result seems to hold up even when you consider other factors that may play a role, such as age and tobacco use.
-Apparently alcohol offers its greatest protection to men older than age 50, especially those who smoke or did smoke.
+Apparently, alcohol offers its greatest protection to men older than age 50, especially those who smoke or did smoke.

 Moderate alcohol consumption would be an average of one to two of the following per day for men and one per day for women: